B2944/Frog-EC-Conversion/README.md

 ### <ins>Compatibility</ins>

 - This PCB should work with most TKLs, which do not require O-ring cutouts on the PCB for mounting and also use top mount USB C on the PCB, however I hope to put out a more thorough compatibility list soon.
-This is something that is being looked at for Round 2, if anything changes I will update this repo.
+Compatibility for o-ring mount TKLs is in development in the form of an integrated o-ring plate.

 > [!CAUTION]